Deployment

 - The code-signing certificate was verified using trusted certificate authority certificates

-This output ensures that the image was build on the GitHub workflow on the repository samply/blaze and tag v1.0.0.
+- The code-signing certificate was verified using trusted certificate authority certificatesThis output ensures that the image was built by the GitHub Actions workflow of the repository samply/blaze and tag v1.7.0.

 Production

-For production ready deployments, there are three options:
+For production-ready deployments, there are three options:

 Configuration